ymz-ncnk/idempo-go/README.md

   // implementation available at the moment.
 The factory ensures a new
   // repository bundle is created for each transaction.

-  // The Manager is responsible for storing and retrieving both success and
+  // StoreAdapter is responsible for storing and retrieving both success and
   // failure outputs.
 It uses serializers to persist them, and a converter to
-  // turn stored failures back into errors. manager = idempotency.NewManager(
+  // turn stored failures back into errors. storeAdapter = idempotency.NewStoreAdapter(
     serializer.JSONSerializer[TransferResult]{},
     serializer.JSONSerializer[TransferFailure]{},
     // Converts a stored failure output back into an error. func(f TransferFailure) error { return ErrInsufficientFunds }, )
 )
-wrapper := idempotency.NewWrapper(unitOfWork, manager,
+wrapper := idempotency.NewWrapper(unitOfWork, storeAdapter,
   // This function determines which Go errors should be persisted as a failure
   // output (return 'true').
   func(err error) (TransferFailure, bool) {